Labour Hire Services Agreement (Australia)

 3.2 Headhunting/Poaching Prohibited

 3.2.1 All interactions between a client and a Sidekick initiated through Sidekicker must be arranged through the Sidekicker Platform.
 If following the provision of the Services, the Client wishes to directly employ a Sidekick, it may do so if it has first advised Sidekicker of this intention in writing.
 In such cases, the Client must pay Sidekicker, at Sidekicker’s discretion, the Base Fee, as set out in the table below, for each Sidekick it employs.
-If the Client employs a Sidekick directly but does not advise Sidekicker of this in writing prior to the first day of that employment arrangement commencing, the Client must pay Sidekicker, at Sidekicker’s discretion, the Breech Fee instead of the Base Fee, as set out in the table below, for each Sidekick it so employs.
+If the Client employs a Sidekick directly but does not advise Sidekicker of this in writing prior to the first day of that employment arrangement commencing, the Client must pay Sidekicker, at Sidekicker’s discretion, the Breach Fee instead of the Base Fee, as set out in the table below, for each Sidekick it so employs.
 The fee must be paid to Sidekicker in full within the period as set in clause 8.3 once Sidekicker issues a tax invoice to the Client for the fee, or as otherwise agreed by the Parties in writing.

 |Assistant in Nursing